devonmoss/dit/morse-trainer-next/current_issues.md

     - get rid of 'custom'

 race mode:
+    - lol, am i supposed to use the 'realtime' schema?
     - implement send mode
     - is the WPM calculation correct?
 Is it special for CW?
     - allow the users to play again. incorporate some way for them to play again with different char set